 The snow swirled wildly as I flung open the door of the Tourist Information Centre down by the river.
 I stamped my boots on the mat, snow flying everywhere, and walked over to a rack of glossy postcards.
 The cards were modern and professionally done … by The Postcard Factory of Markham, Ontario.
 Unfortunately, they were generic … depicting New Brunswick but not Campbellton.

 That made no sense at all.
 Given the phenomenal beauty of the region, it struck me as rather odd that in a tourist centre in Campbellton there would be no postcards about Campbellton.

-I made a quiet vow to produce new postcards — ones that were local.
+I made a quiet vow to produce new, local postcards.

-What does a whiz kid in China have to do with new postcards of a city in Canada?
+What does a whiz kid in China have to do with new postcards in Canada?
 Good question.
 Wang Tao, born in 1980, invented the Phantom, a fairly inexpensive drone that within just a few years would revolutionize aerial photography.

 Tao — now Asia’s youngest tech billionaire — has sold millions of these remarkable machines.

 It was the Phantom 4 Pro that captured the images on Campbellton’s new postcards.
 The ‘entry-level’ drone sells for just over two grand.
 Google it for pricing information.

 Here’s the little guy in action … [0:05]

 I’ve always had a thing for postcards.
 Some of the cards I mail to friends and relatives but most are safely tucked away in a filing cabinet in my office.
 They’re among my most treasured [and least expensive] souvenirs.